 7. Data security

-All FGB staff must comply with this Data Protection Policy.
-FGB Data Protection Policy is updated and/or revised when necessary (e.g. changes of the legal framework; roles and responsibilities; new data processing).
-Any forms used to deliver information regarding the processing of Personal Data includes reference to FGB Data Protection Policy.
+FGB must comply with this Data Protection Policy.
+The FGB Data Protection Policy is updated and/or revised when necessary (e.g., changes of the legal framework; roles and responsibilities; new data processing).
+Any document regarding the processing of Personal Data produced by FGB in the framework of the ARISE project must include reference to this Data Protection Policy.

 Staff always use the passwords to access the computer system and must not abuse them by passing them to people who should not have them.